joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

    <li>Implementations.
 Assign responsibilities for implementations of recommendations, including prioritizations, scheduling, budgeting, etc.</li>

    <li>Feedback.
-Establish a feedback system to determine whether the recommendations and implemenations were effective in strengthening the controls.</li>
+Establish a feedback system to determine whether the recommendations and implementations were effective in strengthening the controls.</li>

    <li>Follow-up</li>